Jesús Torres (artist): Career

-After enrolling in classes in English and art at the local Settlement House, Torres began to find success at the Hull-House Kilns under the tutelage of Morris Topchevsky.
+After enrolling for classes in English and art at the local Settlement House, Torres began to find success at the Hull-House Kilns under the tutelage of Morris Topchevsky.
 His collaboration with Edgar Miller began shortly thereafter, and their design and execution of the Carl Street and Kogen-Miller studios (1927-28) in Chicago's Old Town neighborhood is considered to be a masterpiece of their partnership.
 By the 1940s, his interior design studio featured work in copper, silver, brass, wood, and stone.
 Restaurants and nightclubs featuring his art included the Radio Club in Chicago and Miller Brewing's High Life Spa in Milwaukee.
 In his final commission before his death in 1948, Torres was hired by the Pullman-Standard Car Manufacturing Company to execute the interior design of the Rock Island and Southern Pacific's Golden Rocket train cars.

 Style and influences

-The Best-Maugard Design Method, one of the styles taught in the Hull-House art curriculum, was heavily influenced by pre-Colombian indigenous design elements.
+The Best-Maugard Design Method, one of the styles taught in the Hull-House art curriculum, was heavily influenced by pre-Columbian indigenous design elements.
 It is possible that Torres encountered this method in Mexico, as it was a popular text in Mexican schools upon its publication in 1922.
 Certainly, Torres was exposed to Best-Maugard at Hull-House, and the design elements foundational to the method are apparent in his work: "the spiral, circle, half circle, ‘s’, wavy line, broken line, and straight line, all derived from Aztec and Mayan motifs."
 Mesoamerican-inspired design would be Torres' calling card throughout his career, culminating in the distinctly Mayan-inspired Pullman cars designed at the end of his life.
 The artist's galleries at 5136 Blackstone Avenue in Hyde Park, where Torres lived and worked in the middle of his career, featured Torres' tile and ceramic work (as well as his woodwork) in this bold, geometric style.